sir-ragna/gwiki-bot/README.md

 An IRC bot based on some source code Maurits Dijkstra once put online.
 See the 'irc.py' file.

-This project is mainly to learn myself how to work wit Github.
+This project is mainly to learn myself how to work with Github.

 Commands that work